25 Charming Modern Farmhouse Kitchen Island Ideas on a Budget

 1. Reclaimed Wood Top with Budget Base Cabinets

-Pair a $300-400 reclaimed wood slab from a salvage yard with basic stock cabinets underneath.
-The wood top does all the visual heavy lifting, so the cabinet base can be simple birch or pine.
-This is seriously the easiest way to fake a high-end island.
+Pair a $300 to $400 reclaimed wood slab from a salvage yard with plain stock cabinets underneath.
+The top does all the visual heavy lifting, so the base can be birch or pine in whatever finish the home center keeps on the shelf.
+Two 36-inch base cabinets set back to back give you a footprint around 48 by 48 inches, which is enough for prep on one face and drawers on the other.

 2. Butcher Block Counter and Open Shelving